DenTsar/LipReading/README.md

 # Learning to Read Lips App

-An app to practice lip reading from snippets of Youtube videos.
+An app to practice lip reading from snippets of YouTube videos.

 ## Overview
 - Used Youtube API to get captions from [vlogbrothers](https://www.youtube.com/vlogbrothers) videos and added them to Firebase